cloud-ark/kubeplus/README.rst

    - Check postgres-crd-v2/README.rst for details about how to use this Operator.

-**Build your own Operators**

-If you are interested in building your own operators, check the steps that you can follow here_:
+If you are interested in building your own operators, you can follow steps here_:

 .. _here: https://github.com/cloud-ark/kubeplus/issues/14